Enjoy an unforgettable evening of glorious entertainment with this Outdoor Proms Concert for two experience.

 The use of recording equipment is prohibited and please allow sufficient time to park your car as no vehicles are allowed on the concert area.
 The car park opens at 2:00pm and gates to the concert arena open at 4:00pm or 4:30pm depending on the venue.

-Selected dates are available, between July and August.
+Selected dates are available, in July.

 Your experience will last for all evening, car park opens at 2pm, gates open at approximately 4pm.